cis1912/website/content/lectures/lec02.md

 An important distinction in what we've been talking about so far is what the difference is between a **container** and an **image**.
 An **image** is a blueprint for an instance of the code you want to run.
 A **container** is running instance of a Docker image.
 The Docker **runtime** is what takes an image, creates a container and runs it.

 A Docker container is a running instance of a Docker image.
 Containers still employ a copy-on-write filesystem, layered off of the image they were spawned from.
 This means any new, updated or removed files during the lifetime of a container are *not* persisted after a container is stopped (Side note: the picture is a bit more complex in the original Docker implementation, but clarified with most other OCI-compatible runtimes).
-This means if we want to save any files that are created within a container while it runs, like log files, we have to do something other than save it to the filesystem.
+This means if we want to save any files that are created within a container while it runs, like log files, we have to do something other than save it to the filesystem (like mounting it to a volume that is shared between the container and the host OS).

-Docker runtime runs with a single host-wide Docker [daemon](https://en.wikipedia.org/wiki/Daemon_\(computing\)) (depicted in the earlier Docker visualization) which just sits in the background, manages your containers, and processes any requests which you might make with the Docker CLI to interact with the container.
-Docker's daemon is considered a single point of failure, and so other runtimes manage containers without a long-running, host-wide daemon process.
+Docker runtime runs with a single host-wide Docker [daemon](https://en.wikipedia.org/wiki/Daemon_\(computing\)) (depicted in the earlier Docker visualization) which just sits in the background, managing your containers, and processing any requests which you might make with the Docker CLI to interact with the container.
+Docker's daemon is considered a single point of failure so some alternative runtimes were designed to manage containers without a long-running, host-wide daemon process.

 ## Publishing